 Maintenance of cost records and requirement of cost audit as prescribedunder sub-section (1) of Section 148 of the Companies Act 2013 are not applicable forthe business activities carried out by the Company.

 Securities Exchange Board of India (SEBI) vide circularCIR/CFD/DIL/8/2012 dated August 13 2012 has mandated the inclusion of BRR as part of theAnnual Report for the top 100 listed entities based on their market capitalization on BSELimited and National Stock Exchange of India Limited as at March 31 2021.
 In view of therequirements specified the Company is not mandated for the providing the BRR and hence itdoes not form a part of this Report.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS:

-The Company has not given loans Guarantees or made any investments during the yearunder review.
+The Company has not given loans guarantees or made any investmentsthat are covered under Section 186 during the year under review.